This is a post for RC car beginners as upgrading a Wltoys 1/18 buggy is quite a challenge.

 Now, it is running straight finally

 After several attempts to make this car run straight, I finally made it a reality.
-I first made the wheel toe in, and then put in screw glue in the connection rods so that there is not so much slack in them.
+I first made the front wheels toe in, and then put in screw glue in the connection rods so that there is not so much slack in them.
 I also make sure that all rods have equal lenght.

 A979b is a great little RC truck at a cheap price.
 For such a small size, it is equipped with a 540 brushed motor.
 While it has a lot of weaknesses, its potential for upgrading is wonderful.
 I have seen a lot of people run these Wltoys RC cars on the track such as the YMT in Hong Kong.
 It is so competitive in the track.
 In fact, it is the main reason why I get this RC truck.
 It is a challenge to set up this truck right.